How to Improve Operational Efficiency in a Small Business

 Choose a workflow that matters, such as enquiry to sale, order to delivery, booking to payment or project start to completion.
 Write down each step, who owns it, what information is needed and where work waits.

 This often reveals simple issues: missing details, unclear approval, too many manual entries, no deadline, or one person becoming the default problem solver.
+A practical operational process improvement review can help separate workflow, system, people and owner-dependency issues before changes are made.

 Clarify ownership and standards